Skip to content

 Choose Binary if:

-• ✅ You want a single executable file
+• ✅ You want a single downloadable executable

 • ✅ You're testing Torrentarr quickly